-Although every effort is made to pair students with compatible roommates, roommate assignment preference or compatibility is not guaranteed.
-JSU will make all reasonable efforts to give preference to a student's request to be housed with a specific roommate, however the University reserves to right to assign student housing as it deems necessary and cannot guarantee that a student request will be granted.
+Students have the opportunity to select a desired roommate through the online housing application.
+In the event roommates are unable to select the same room, a request to be paired with his/her preferred roommate may be submitted to housinginfo@jsums.edu.
+Every effort is made to pair students with compatible roommates, roommate assignment preference or compatibility is not guaranteed.
+JSU will make all reasonable efforts to give preference to a student's request to be housed with a specific roommate, however the University reserves the right to assign student housing as it deems necessary and cannot guarantee that a student request will be granted.